foremast/foremast/_docs/infra_assumptions.rst

 ---------

 - Foremast assumes that Spinnaker is already setup.
 Please see the `Spinnaker documentation`_ for assistance
 - Requires connectivity to the Gate component of Spinnaker.
-Foremast does not support authentication on Gate (yet).
+Foremast also supports x509 authentication on Gate.
 - Assumes AWS EBS is used for Packer bakes in Spinnaker Rosco